dell/helm-charts/charts/csi-vxflexos/samples/volumeattributesclass/README.md

 ## VolumeAttributesClass Overview

 VolumeAttributesClass is a Kubernetes feature that allows modifying volume attributes after volume creation.
-This feature is available in Kubernetes 1.29+.
+This feature is available in Kubernetes 1.29+ with feature gate enabled and 1.34+ automatically.

 ## Prerequisites

-- Kubernetes 1.29 or later
+- Kubernetes 1.29 or later (with feature gate enabled) or 1.34+ (automatically enabled)
 - CSI PowerFlex driver with VAC support enabled
-- VolumeAttributesClass feature gate enabled in Kubernetes

 ## Sample Files